OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Access to your data

 As described above, most of the personal data and other information you provide to us can be accessed and updated in the Settings page of your SoundCloud® account.
-If you wish to access, amend or delete any other personal data we hold about you, or if you have any objection to the processing of any personal data that we hold about you, please contact us at privacy@soundcloud.com, or the address provided below.
+If you wish to access, amend or delete any other personal data we hold about you, or if you have any objection to the processing of any personal data that we hold about you, please contact us via our Help Center, or the address provided below.

 If you ask us to delete your account (either via the Settings page or by email), we will do so within a reasonable period of time, but we may need to retain some of your personal data in order to satisfy our legal obligations, or where we have a legitimate reason for doing so.